Diamond K9000 Motorized Antenna Mounts

 Cargo Organization with Husky Build-Out

 I have been a fiercely independent traveler for a very long time, both in vehicles and on my bicycles.
 I often carry more tools or parts than necessary.
 I had been carrying cargo in bags, then boxes, and even some stackable cases.
 Then I discovered the new Build-Out series of tool cases by Husky.
 I bought my first units in 2024 to support my side job as a bicycle tour mechanic.
 It didn’t take long for me to realize that the Build-Out boxes are a great fit for my in-car use.
-I use an extra lid as a mounting base to stack my boxes (click here for an alternative).
-Husky does not currently sell the lids separately.
-Instead, I bought a small box, removed the lid, and then saved the base to use as a ¼-height crate.
 Continue reading

 Autoexec Car Desk: Reach to Gripmaster